 Trout populations were determined in several smaller tributary streams in the Bitterroot and Blackfoot River drainages.
-Population densities will be provide the basis for future comparisons and completion of this objective.
+Trout population estimates were completed in sections of the Bitterroot and Blackfoot River.
+Population densities will provide the basis for future comparisons and completion of this objective.